fz6hc6/RocketMapPlusPlus/README.md

 ### Basic Launching

 Once those have run, you should be able to start using the application, make sure you’re in the directory of RocketMapPlusPlus then:
-`python ./runserver.py --help`
+`python3 ./runserver.py --help`
 Read through the available options and set all the required CLI flags to start your own server.
 At a minimum you will need to provide a location, and a google maps key.

 The most basic config you could use would look something like this:
-`python ./runserver.py -l "a street address or lat/lng coords here" -k "MAPS_KEY_HERE"` Let’s run through this startup command to make sure you understand what flags are being set.
+`python3 ./runserver.py -l "a street address or lat/lng coords here" -k "MAPS_KEY_HERE"`
+Let’s run through this startup command to make sure you understand what flags are being set.

 Once your setup is running, open your browser to http://localhost:5000 and your pokemon will begin to show up!
 Happy hunting!

+### TL;DR;
+sudo apt-get install python python3-pip python3-venv git npm export FOLDER=RocketmapPlusPlus git clone --recursive https://github.com/virot/RocketMapPlusPlus.git -b Python3 --single-branch $FOLDER python3.6 -m venv $FOLDER source $FOLDER/bin/activate cd $FOLDER pip install -r requirements3.txt npm install && npm run build python runserver.py -cf <configuration file>
+deactivate

 ### Sample config.ini example